Han-Dolo/CSCE-548---Project/README.md

 - Schema and seed scripts: `sql/schema.sql`, `sql/seed.sql`

 ## Current Verification Status
-The project compiles successfully with Maven in the current workspace.
-A live end-to-end system test still requires a running MySQL server so the API and frontend can be exercised against the database.
+The project was built and tested successfully.
+Full deployment instructions and system test evidence are included in `Project4_Deployment_and_System_Test.pdf` or `Project4_Deployment_and_System_Test.md` .